Medical expert of the article

 P31, p51, p66 |

-In the center of the virion is the genome of the virus, represented by two strands of RNA, internal proteins of p7 and p9, as well as enzymes - reverse transcriptase (revertase), protease, RNase and integrase (endonuclease).
+The center of the virion contains the viral genome, which consists of two RNA strands, internal proteins p7 and p9, and enzymes - reverse transcriptase (revertase), protease, RNase, and integrase (endonuclease).
 The genome is surrounded by an internal protein membrane.
-The composition of the inner coat of HIV-1 includes proteins p17, p24 and p55.
-Proteins p16, p25 and p56 form the inner envelope of HIV-2.
-The outer lipid envelope of HIV-1 is penetrated by the glycoprotein gpl60.
-Consisting of a transmembrane (gp41) and a highly immunogenic (gpl20) fragment.
-The envelope proteins gp41 and gpl20 are connected by a non-covalent bond and form on the surface of the virion the processes providing the attachment of HIV to the receptors of human target cells.
+The HIV-1 internal membrane consists of proteins p17, p24, and p55.
+Proteins p16, p25, and p56 form the internal membrane of HIV-2.
+The outer lipid membrane of HIV-1 is penetrated by the glycoprotein gpl60, consisting of a transmembrane (gp41) and a highly immunogenic (gpl20) fragment.
+The membrane proteins gp41 and gpl20 are connected by a non-covalent bond and form processes on the surface of the virion that ensure the attachment of HIV to the receptors of human target cells.

 Antigenic structure

-The genome of the virus contains nine genes - three structural and six regulatory.
+The virus genome contains nine genes - three structural and six regulatory.
 The genome is a variable structure due to antigenic drift.
 There are a number of serological variants of the virus (for example, A, B, C, D, E, F, G, H).

-In vivo, HIV (in the dried state) remains active for several hours; in liquids containing a large number of viral particles, such as blood and ejaculate, for several days.
+In natural conditions, HIV (in a dried state) remains active for several hours; in fluids containing a large number of viral particles, such as blood and ejaculate, for several days.

-In frozen serum, the activity of the virus is determined for several years.
+In frozen blood serum, the activity of the virus is determined over several years.

-Heating to 56 ° C for 30 minutes results in a 100-fold decrease in the infectious titer of the virus.
-At a higher temperature (70-80 ° C), the virus dies after 10 minutes.
-When processing virions with 70% ethanol solution for a minute, their inactivation occurs.
-At the action of 0.5% sodium hypochlorite solution, 1% glutaraldehyde solution, 6% hydrogen peroxide solution, 5% lysol solution, ether or acetone also indicate the death of virus particles.
+Heating to 56 °C for 30 minutes leads to a 100-fold decrease in the infectious titer of the virus.
+At a higher temperature (70-80 °C), the virus dies after 10 minutes.
+When virions are treated with a 70% ethyl alcohol solution for a minute, they are inactivated.
+When exposed to 0.5% sodium hypochlorite, 1% glutaraldehyde, 6% hydrogen peroxide, 5% lysol, ether or acetone, the death of viral particles is also noted.

 HIV is relatively insensitive to ultraviolet radiation and ionizing radiation.